NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Another noticeable issue arises when working with C++.
 Oftentimes writing scripts feels like writing a new dialect of C++ where one needs to learn specific macros and naming conventions.
 A lot of Unreal's code has poor encapsulation.
-Many member variables are public to presumable support the editor and blueprint functionality.
+Many member variables are public in order to, presumable, support the editor and blueprint functionality.
 Some public member functions should never be called by users, like the ones that manage the "lifetimes" of objects, but they are called by other modules of an engine.
 This clutters the interface of many objects, making it difficult to figure out what are the important interface features of unfamiliar classes.
 It is also difficult to make use of RAII due to how Unreal Engine handles the creation of UObject-derived objects.
 Managing the state of the objects via initialization/uninitialization functions requires more caution compared to traditional C++, and it is not uncommon for complex objects to have certain parts with a valid state while the rest is not.

-Other cons are less problematic and can be subjective.
-For example people on forums claim that the documentation is subpar.
+Other cons are less problematic and are rather subjective.
+For example people on forums claim that the documentation is lacking.
-However, what they imply is that either API reference is outdated (which is often the case for massive projects with frequent release cycles), or that a manual does not explain certain game development concepts close enough, which is hardly an engine's fault.
+However, what they imply is that either API reference is outdated (which is often the case for massive projects with frequent release cycles), or that a manual does not explain certain game development concepts in enough details, which is hardly an engine's fault.
-A steep learning curve is not a problem but a price a game developers need to pay to work on next generation games.
+A steep learning curve is not a problem but a price that game developers need to pay to work on next generation games.
 Tim Sweeney, a founder of Unreal Engine says "You can't treat ease-of-use as a stand-alone concept.
 It's no good if the tools are super easy to get started with, so you can start building a game, but they're super hard to finish the game with, because they impose workflow burdens or limited functionality."
 [39]